 Watching whales and dolphins in the wild is big business.
 It’s a US$2.1 billion a year industry available in over 120 countries worldwide, and represents a significant proportion of an ecotourism market that also includes wildlife safaris, diving, and birdwatching tours.
-Now, a new report by the World Cetacean Alliance and Club Med, has highlighted concerns for many whale and dolphin populations and the need for improved standards across the world.
+Concerns for many whale and dolphin populations has highlighted the need for improved standards across the world.

 Author of the guidelines, Sophie Lewis, said:

 Through the Global Best Practice Guidance for Responsible Whale and Dolphin Watching, the WCA explains that a responsible whale or dolphin watching tour must:

 1. Publicise and use guidelines for safe approach to whales/dolphins

 4. Minimise any impact on the marine environment

 5. Emphasise research work undertaken or support for marine conservation efforts